For five decades, two fundamental forces of the universe squared off against each other in the tiny town of Wykoff -- and few have known about it.

 Connie, a proud member of the Wykoff Progress Club, shows us around Ed's Museum.
 "His dream was to have a museum.
 He kept everything."
 Although the place is ostensibly a showcase of a half-century of stuff that most people threw away, Connie spends as much time describing the cleanup as the exhibits.

-Here's a wall of player piano rolls.
+Over here is a wall of player piano rolls.
 Over there are pile after pile of TV Guides, every issue from 1954 through 1989, stacked by year.
 "Ed loved to get mail," Connie tells us.
-Ed's considerable string collection now occupies a drawer near the 1937 lollipop tree - still with some original lollipops.
+Ed's considerable string collection now occupies a drawer near the 1937 lollipop tree, still with some original lollipops.
 Remembering the photos of all this stuff piled in giant heaps, we ask Connie: Does she really believe Ed wanted his mess organized so efficiently?
 "Of course," she answers.

 The second floor has been restored as a pre-sloppiness model of home comfort a half century ago.
 One room contains every toy Ed's son owned, a dense arrangement that covers all surfaces, with all the original packaging.

 Would Ed really have appreciated the whirlwind of stacking, organizing, and sealing-in-boxes that's blown through his store?
-Connie thinks so...but we're not so sure.
+Connie thinks so... but we're not so sure.
 Ed really, really loved his freedom to be sloppy.
-Even the clothes he wore were ragtag -- which naturally was a source of consternation for the Progress Club.
-The women of Wykoff therefore made it a habit to buy Ed new clothes every Christmastime.
+Even the clothes he wore were ragtag, which naturally was a source of consternation for the Progress Club.
+The women of Wykoff therefore made it a habit to buy Ed new clothes every Christmas.
 They thought Ed appreciated it.

 Then, after Ed died, they found their presents -- years' worth of shirts and slacks -- in their original wrapping, unopened.